Nissan to check Takata airbags again after passenger injured

-YOKOHAMA, Japan, Nov 2 (Reuters) - Nissan Motor Co said it would carry out a repeat inspection of vehicles in Japan which had initially been cleared of airbag defects after a passenger was injured when her Takata Corp airbag deployed during a collision last week.
+YOKOHAMA, Japan (Reuters) - Nissan Motor Co said it would carry out a repeat inspection of vehicles in Japan which had initially been cleared of airbag defects after a passenger was injured when her Takata Corp airbag deployed during a collision last week.

 Nissan said that the vehicle involved in the accident, a 2006 X-Trail SUV, had been included on a recall list earlier this year due to concerns about its passenger side airbag, but was found not to contain any moisture leaks when the vehicle was brought in for inspection.